ngrx/platform/MIGRATION.md

 export class AppModule {}
 ```

-Import `EffectsModule.forFeature` in any NgModule, whether be the `AppModule`, or a feature module.
+Import `EffectsModule.forFeature` in any NgModule, whether be the `AppModule` or a feature module.

 `feature.module.ts`